joerivanveen/multisite-landingpages/readme.md

 ## Description

-This plugin has been developed for and tested with a Wordpress Multisite hosting company in the U.S. They have agreed to release this plugin for free.
+This plugin has been developed for and tested with a WordPress Multisite hosting company in the U.S. They have agreed to release this plugin for free.
 You may need some technical knowledge to set this up.
 It may also be that you need some specific compatibility or functionality, please use your local programmer to adjust this plugin or contact me.
 This is the multisite version of my Each-domain-a-page plugin, for non-multisite environments Each-domain-a-page is recommended.

 # Easy
-For owners of subsites it is now easy to add landingpages to their sites for different domain names.
+For owners of subsites it is now easy to add landing pages to their sites for different domain names.
 They simply type in any domain name they own, and then the slug they would like to serve for that domain.
 ‘Multisite landingpages’ enforces a dns txt record proving ownership, this can be switched off (for the entire multisite).

 # Compatibility